phalcon-orphanage/docs/en/reference/views.rst

 ^^^^^^^^^^
 `Twig <http://twig.sensiolabs.org/>`_ is a modern template engine for PHP.

 You need to manually load the Twig library before use its engine adapter.
-This could be doneby registering its autoloader:
+This could be done by registering its autoloader:

 .. code-block:: php